Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Proposed Methods

 Figure \ref{fig:Result_SVAE}B illustrates the SVAE model.
 The STN masks segmented in Dynamic States \(\tensor*[^{\text{STN}}_{\text{Dynamic}}]{\mathbf{M}}{^{\text{Seg}}_{t \geq \text{Contact}}}\) and the mask template \(\tensor*[]{\mathbf{M}}{^{\text{Seg}}_{t=0}}\) are fed to the ResNet18 encoder and decoder module to reconstruct the in-finger image \(\tensor*[]{\mathbf{M}}{^{\text{Gen}}_{t \geq \text{Contact}}}\).
 The latent space is set to 32 dimensions.
 At the same time, we design an auxiliary supervised regression task of the 6D forces and torques \(\tensor*[]{\mathbf{FT}}{_{t \geq \text{Contact}}}\) simultaneously from the learned latent geometry representation.
 This leads to the formal representation of this implementation, addressing the third research problem in Fig. \ref{fig:Method_ThreeRQs}.

 The overall loss comprises reconstruction loss, Mean-Squared Error (MSE) loss for force and torque prediction, and Kullback-Leibler divergence.
-The average time for a single inference is 1.9 milliseconds on an NVIDIA GeForce RTX 3080 Ti Laptop GPU.
+The average time per inference is 1.9 milliseconds on an NVIDIA GeForce RTX 3080 Ti Laptop GPU.
 The Mean Absolute Errors of the validation and test datasets are reported in Table~\ref{tab:Result_6DFT}, indicating good generalization of the learned model.

 Figure \ref{fig:Result_SVAE}C compares the test dataset's prediction and ground truth in time series.
-Figure \ref{fig:Result_SVAE}D shows the scatter plot of such comparison in the validation dataset with excellent \(R^2\) scores over 0.985 in all components except \(f_z\).
+Figure \ref{fig:Result_SVAE}D shows the scatter plot of this comparison in the validation dataset, with excellent \(R^2\) scores above 0.985 across all components except \(f_z\).
 The relatively weak perforce in \(f_z\) is due to the limited adaptability along the \(z\)-axis.
 We also evaluate the resultant force in the \(xy\) plane and find that the mean magnitude and orientation error are 0.286 N and 2.6 degrees, respectively.